TheonlyIcebear/Roblox-Pin-Cracker/README.md

 That's why this tool doesn't waste time using proxies or user agents.

 # Disclaimer
 This program is for educational purposes only.
+It is not very practical for actual account hacking seeing how much time it takes.